How to use and dispose of face masks

-- For surgical masks, place it to your face, with the metal strip on top and the colored side out and pinch the metal strip onto your nose for a snug fit
+- For surgical masks, place it on your face, with the metal strip on top and the colored side out, and pinch the metal strip onto your nose for a snug fit

 - Pull the bottom to ensure it covers your entire mouth and chin